google/highway/g3doc/quick_reference.md

 *   the baseline does not include the enabled/attainable target(s), which are also not supported by the current CPU, and baseline targets (in particular `HWY_SCALAR`) were explicitly disabled.

+**Note on WebAssembly:**: The browser validates the WebAssembly module during instantiation when using `WebAssembly.instantiate` APIs.
+If SIMD features are unsupported, the entire module is rejected.
+Therefore, dynamic dispatch between targets (such as `HWY_SCALAR` and `HWY_WASM`) based on runtime feature detection is not feasible, unlike with native targets.
+Developers should configure the `HWY_ARCH_WASM` target at compile time using the `HWY_DISABLED_TARGETS` macro.

 ## Advanced configuration macros